edmocosta/queryfy/README.md

 JPAQueryDslParser parser = new JPAQueryDslParser(em);

-//Create a evaluation context.
+//Create an evaluation context.
 All paths added here will be available on the query syntax QueryDslContext context = QueryDslContext.from(QTest.test)
                 .withPath("name", QTest.test.name)
                 .withPath("age", QTest.test.age)